So, you’re thinking about entering the Brazilian market with your business. But you’re not sure about the potential challenges.

 This, however, discourages many Brazilian consumers.

-In this case, as an e-commerce retailer, you have to show the benefits of your product and explain why the price you’re charging is worth it.
+As an e-commerce retailer, you have to show the benefits of your product and explain why the price point is justified.
 You have to show that your product is of high quality and will last a long time.

 The second challenge is online security.
 It goes without saying that privacy and online security measures are things e-commerce businesses everywhere have to consider.